-Life Transition
+Life Transitions

 Thinning a Collection

-Life transitions include downsizing from large properties, reducing the size of a collection after a spouse passes, the dissolution of a marriage, or a landmark event where one needs to convert an asset to cash.
+Life transitions include downsizing from large homes, reducing the size of a collection after a spouse passes, the dissolution of a marriage, or a landmark event where one needs to convert an asset to cash.
 La Finca provides the expertise to sell your collectible assets.

-Whether selling an entire collection or thinning it over time, there are key factors to success—understanding the value of the works, and how to best leverage those things to achieve the maximum return.
-La Finca’s services are led by a thorough research-based approach that is focused on returns, transparency and controlling costs
+Whether selling an entire collection or thinning it over time, there are key factors to success—understanding the value of the works and how to best leverage those things to achieve the maximum return.
+La Finca’s services are led by a thorough research-based approach that is focused on returns, transparency and controlling costs.

 Key success stories:

-The diversity of the rare.
+The diversity of the rare

-Category: Jewelry and Watches
+Sale category: Jewelry and Watches

 LDS Platinum Diamond Ring